Social Care Work (BA)

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 This programme has made an application for approval by CORU.
-There is no guarantee that the programme will be approved
+There is no guarantee that the programme will be approved.

-CR031 Course Location: CIT Bishopstown Campus
+CR031 Course Location: MTU Cork Bishopstown Campus

 Social Care Work is a profession where people work in partnership with those who experience marginalisation or discrimination, or who have special needs.